Nexfinity/CakeyBot-Wiki/core/setup-custom-bot.md

 5. Click "Set Token".

 > Note: the new bot replaces Cakey Bot.
-You can keep the default Cakey Bot in your server if you wish, however we reccomend kicking the default bot to prevent spam/duplicate entries for stuff like Audit Logs and Custom Commands/Auto Responders.
+You can keep the default Cakey Bot in your server if you wish, however we recommend kicking the default bot to prevent spam/duplicate entries for stuff like Audit Logs and Custom Commands/Auto Responders.
 {.is-info}

 If you have any issues with this, do not hesitate to join our [support server](https://cakeybot.app/discord)!